-- Most students follow a 3-year full-time pathway, however 4-year sandwich degree (will be encouraged) and part-time routes are also available. - The programme is taught in a semesterised system with 3 modules of study in each semester for full-time students.
+- Most students follow a 3-year full-time programme, however 4-year sandwich degree and part-time routes are also available. - The programme is taught in a semesterised system with 3 modules of study in each semester for full-time students.
 Students may join the programme at the start of either semester. - Level 1 is essentially a foundation year, designed to cement and extend areas of study, which should already be at least partly familiar to students.
-In two Skills modules students will develop the study skills and IT skills required in any modern degree programme together with modules which provide more specialist background knowledge in areas such as Physiology, Microbiology, Cell biology and Biochemistry. - At Level 2, students study Molecular Biology and then have free choice to select the remaining 5 modules.
+In the Skills module, which is a core module for students majoring in human biology, students will develop the study skills and IT skills required in any modern degree programme.
+This is combined with modules which provide more specialist background knowledge in areas such as Physiology, Microbiology, Cell biology and Biochemistry. - At Level 2, students study Molecular Biology and for the Major combined programme a second Skills module then have free choice to select the remaining modules. - The third year of study can be spent away from the University in an agreed work placement

-- The third year of study can be spent away from the University in an agreed work placement - Level 3 combines 4 specialist modules, of the students choosing, together with an individual research project (double module), involving original laboratory or library based research work.
+• Level 3 combines specialist modules, of the students choosing, together with an individual research project (single or double module), involving original laboratory or library based research work.